RunMat

 • Different handle families accept different properties, and unsupported properties raise plotting errors rather than silently succeeding.

-• Axes-local state such as limits, log modes, and legend visibility can be updated through axes handles.
+• Axes-local state such as limits, log modes, legend visibility, and axes font size can be updated through axes handles.

 • Plot-child properties such as line width, display names, marker styling, and selected object semantics are updated in place through the returned plot handles.